developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MAY also be required to provide additional information:

-- When the Action value ***Enterprise Reset*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action File - Enterprise Reset SUW Bypass** MAY be specified to control whether the Setup Wizard (SUW) will be bypassed on GMS devices following the Enterprise Reset.
+- When the Action value ***Enterprise Reset*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action File - Enterprise Reset SUW Bypass** MAY be specified to control whether the Setup Wizard (SUW) is bypassed on GMS devices following the Enterprise Reset.

 - When the Action value ***Factory Reset*** is chosen, no additional Managed Configurations should be specified to provide additional information.